Domeniqque/mk-webscraper/README.md

 If you want, you'll be able to automatic upload each image and the final `.json` file to your AWS S3.

-> We cannot be held responsible for how you will use this tool.
+> I cannot be held responsible for how you will use this tool.
+Please read the [LICENSE](LICENSE) file.

 > This tool was used for study purposes only.